mui/material-ui/docs/data/joy/main-features/color-inversion/color-inversion.md

 }
 ```

-As a result, the children will use those CSS variables instead of the theme.
+As a result, the children will use these CSS variables instead of the theme:

 ```jsx
 // The children style sheet